jazzband/django-polymorphic/DOCS.rst

     + http://stackoverflow.com/questions/853796/problems-with-contenttypes-when-loading-a-fixture-in-django

 Project Status
 ==============

 Django_polymorphic works well for a considerable number of users now, and no major problems have shown up for many months.
-The API can be considered stable beginning with this release.
+The API can be considered stable beginning with the V1.0 release.

 Links